mattiasw/browserloop/README.md

 [![CI/CD Pipeline](https://github.com/[USERNAME]/browserloop/actions/workflows/ci.yml/badge.svg)](https://github.com/[USERNAME]/browserloop/actions/workflows/ci.yml)

 A Model Context Protocol (MCP) server for taking screenshots of web pages using Playwright.
-This tool allows AI agents to automatically capture and analyze screenshots for UI verification tasks.
+This tool allows AI agents to automatically capture and analyze screenshots for UI verification or other tasks.

+**NOTE:** Almost all of the code in this repository has been auto-generated.
+That means you should probably not trust it too much.
+That being said, it does work and I'm using it myself.

+**NOTE:** If the documentation is incorrect, please let me know or send a PR.
+If you too want to use a code generation tool to update the code for this project, `PROJECT_CONTEXT.md` has been used as context to give a good overview of the various parts of the project.
+It might be a bit messy now but it's a good starting point and you're welcome to update it.

 ## Features